Cooler Buyer’s Guide

 - The non-chilled and chilled items can easily be mixed around, making grabbing a particular item much more laborious

 Because of these considerations, some people are better off getting a cooler that has additional external or non-insulated compartments that are separate from the insulated ones.
-This is especially common in soft-sided products but there are some hard-sided products that have these features as well.
+This is especially common in soft-sided products but some hard-sided products have these features as well.

 This is a very subjective category, but for some having a “cool” looking cooler might come into play.
 Surprisingly, there are quite a few styles of coolers on the market, some of which are much more progressive than others.
 Also, many come in a wide variety of colors and patterns, and a lot even have choices in your favorite sports team colors!
 If you are looking for a cooler for your next tailgate or a fashionable lunch tote that would go well with your business attire then these are considerations you need to make.